AdguardTeam/dnsproxy/README.md

   -u, --upstream=     An upstream to be used (can be specified multiple times) -f, --fallback=     Fallback resolvers to use when regular ones are unavailable, can be specified multiple times -s, --all-servers   Use parallel queries to speed up resolving by querying all upstream servers simultaneously -d, --ipv6-disabled Disable IPv6.
-All AAAA requests will be answered with NXDomain
+All AAAA requests will be replied with No Error response code and empty answer

 Help Options:
   -h, --help        Show this help message